-The time restraints inherent in a scoping project created a number of challenges when developing a methodology to review the large field of mortality developments across several different disciplines.
-It was decided at an early stage in the project that it would not be practical to perform an in-depth search of several different literature databases to identify high quality, relevant papers.
-Instead the Scoping Project Steering Group adopted an alternative approach.
+2.1 The time inherent in a scoping project created a number of challenges when developing a methodology to review the large field of mortality developments across several different disciplines.
+It was decided, at an early stage in the project, that it would not be practical to perform an in-depth search of several different literature databases to identify high quality, relevant papers.
+Instead, the Scoping Project Steering Group adopted an alternative approach.
 First, the disciplines which the study intended to cover were identified.
-These were: medicine, epidemiology, gerontology, demography, health economics, medical sociology, social policy and psychology.
-It was decided that the researcher would contact key 'experts' working in each of these disciplines to ask them what they believed were the five most important pieces of research in mortality developments at the moment.
+These were: medicine, epidemiology, genetics, gerontology, demography, health economics, medical sociology, social policy and psychology.
+It was decided that the researcher would contact key 'experts' working in each of these disciplines, to ask them what they believed were the five most important pieces of research in mortality developments at the moment.
 The original list of experts was devised from suggestions from members of the Scoping Project Steering Group.
 As the project progressed many of those contacted went on to suggest additional experts who they thought could provide help.
-In total 38 experts working in the field of mortality developments, in eight different disciplines, were contacted.
-Of these 22 contributed a list of what they viewed as the five most important pieces of research in mortality developments.
-Three experts initially agreed to help but did not send in a list of recommendations.
-A further three expressed an interest in the project but did not feel able to recommend papers to the steering group.
+Initially, 38 experts working in the field of mortality developments, in eight different disciplines, were contacted.
+Of these, 22 contributed a list of what they viewed as the five most important pieces of research in mortality developments.
+Three experts initially agreed to help, but did not send in a list of recommendations.
+A further three experts expressed an interest in the project, but did not feel able to recommend papers to the steering group.
 Ten of those contacted failed to respond to requests for help.
-The papers recommended by the experts were entered into a literature database and generated a list of over 90 studies focused on the area of mortality developments, including articles, books and research currently in progress.
-These studies were reviewed and from these a list of the major themes in mortality developments was compiled.
+The papers recommended by the experts were entered into a literature database, and generated a list of over 90 studies focused on the area of mortality developments, including articles, books and research currently in progress.
+These studies were reviewed, and from these a list of the major themes in mortality developments was compiled.
 These themes are listed in Section 3.
+An earlier version of this report was presented at a meeting of mortality experts held at Staple Inn in March 2008.
+Following this meeting, those who attended were contacted and asked if they had any additional literature recommendations for inclusion in the final report.
+Eight of those contacted responded, recommending a further 40 papers, which have been incorporated into this version of the report.
 The key issues identified in this review, as well as any gaps in, and overlaps with, actuarial research and other disciplines, are discussed in Section 4.